Programs and Disease Treatment

 - Chronic kidney disease

 Diabetes Support GroupFroedtert & The Medical College of Wisconsin conduct a diabetes support group every other month.
-Topics include diabetes 101, meal planning for the holidays, diabetic foot care and metabolic syndrome in addition to a variety of other topics of interest to members of the group to improve self management skills and awareness.
+Topics include diabetes 101, meal planning for the holidays, diabetic foot care, new advances in treatment and metabolic syndrome in addition to a variety of other topics of interest to members of the group to improve self management skills and awareness.

 Additional information on diabetes is available at diabetes.org, the Web site of the American Diabetes Association.